-In Australia, the D2A system used for reporting by all of the Australian Prudential Regulation Authority's (APRA) regulated entities (not just by pension funds) during 2001-2003 was estimated at the time to cost approximately $\epsilon$ 0.8 million.
-APRA's 'back of the envelope' estimate for the current cost of designing and implementing a new collection system, including forms design and management, returns management, levy collections, data warehouse and project management, in today's money is at least $\epsilon$ 2.8 million for the pensions component of the framework.
+In Australia, the D2A system previously used for reporting by all of the Australian Prudential Regulation Authority's (APRA) regulated entities (not just by pension funds) during 2001-2003 was estimated at the time to cost approximately €0.8 million.
+APRA's 'back of the envelope' estimate for the current cost of designing and implementing a new collection system, including forms design and management, returns management, levy collections, data warehouse and project management, in today's money is at least €2.8 million for the pensions component of the framework.

-On the other hand, the major electronic system used for collecting returns from the trustees of mandatory provident fund schemes in Hong Kong, China uses an email system running on a secured private network, known as the TrusNet.
-The implementation costs of the TrusNet were not significant.
+On the other hand, in the mandatory provident fund (MPF) system of Hong Kong, China, a secure private network with data encryption (known as the TrusNet) has been set up and maintained between the supervisory authority and MPF trustees to provide a secure channel for data communication and system access.
+The ongoing costs of the TrusNet were not significant.